Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Keywords.md

 ## Built-in Keywords
 Built-in Keywords are always either Boolean or Enum Keywords, but they behave slightly differently.
 The Unity Editor or active Render Pipeline sets their values, and you cannot edit them.

-All Built-in Keyword fields in the [Internal Inspector](Internal-Inspector.md) are grayed out except for the **Default** field, which you can enable or disable to show the differences in Shader Graph previews.
+All Built-in Keyword fields in the **Node Settings** tab of the [Graph Inspector](Internal-Inspector.md) are grayed out except for the **Default** field, which you can enable or disable to show the differences in Shader Graph previews.
 You also cannot expose Built-in Keywords in the Material Inspector.

 ![](images/keywords_built-in.png)